BudaBecker/python-physics/README.md

 * **Double Pendulum/Double Elastic Pendulum:** Visualy demonstrates the chaos theory with double pendulums.
 * **The Three-Body Problem:** Simulates the chaotic motion of three celestial bodies that interact with each other through gravitational forces.
     * Includes a folder (`periodic_solutions_3BP`) with a few periodic solutions.
+* **Pi Colliding Blocks:** This problem illustrates that elastic collisions in classical mechanics are arithmetic in nature, as revealed through this method to compute Pi's digits.

 ## Getting Started